massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/CFEE/getting-started-eirini.md

     * Select the **Zone** where the Kubernetes worker nodes will be deployed.
 Available VLANs are automatically retrieved for the selected zones.
 If no available VLANs are available, they will be created automatically.
     Starting in CFEE v2.2.0, CFEE instances can operate behind an **isolated network**.
 You can provision a CFEE instance into an isolated network by selecting private VLANs in the isolated network.
 Once the CFEE is created, the IP addresses for the CFEE's Compose for PostgreSQL and Cloudant Object Storage instances, as well as for the Application Load Balancers ([ALBs](https://cloud.ibm.com/docs/containers/cs_ingress.html#private_ingress)) of the Kubernetes cluster must be routed in the isolated network by the network administrator for the CFEE to become operational.

-    Once the CFEE is crated, the Kubernetes cluster into which the environment is provisioned will appear (like any other resource in your IBM Cloud account) in the {{site.data.keyword.Bluemix_notm}} [dashboard](https://cloud.ibm.com/dashboard/apps/).
+    Once the CFEE is crated, the Kubernetes cluster into which the environment is provisioned will appear (like any other resource in your IBM Cloud account) in the {{site.data.keyword.cloud_notm}} [dashboard](https://cloud.ibm.com/dashboard/apps/).
 For more information, see [Kubernetes Service documentation](https://cloud.ibm.com/docs/containers/cs_why.html#cs_ov).

 5. Configure the capacity of the CFEE:
     * Select the **Number of cells** for the CFEE.
 These are the application cells that will host the applications deployed into the CFEE.